-Matt er Arising 3: Session Payments (Operation) Impact A rev te 40 job plans tested, 12 instances were identified where the number of sessions on the to the sessions being paid on the payslip resulting in underpayments (£7,734) and over riew of these instances identified the root causes being either (i) the lack of a change for ervice management to accurately reflect the agreed job plan; and (ii) the inaccurate rounces to the nearest 0.25 as set out in the 'Consultant Job Planning Tool Kit' by service ge form.
-Potential risk of: • financial loss and/or reputational damage as a result of over/underpayment of consultants Reco ommendations Priority 3.1 Service management should ensure that all agreed consultant sessions recorded on job plans are accurately reflected in ESR through the prompt submission of a change form to NWSSP Payroll Services.
-3.2 The Medical HR Team should also review the accuracy of consultant sessions recorded in ESR to their job plans as part of their additional pay elements review.
-3.3 Quantify the total over/underpayments for the 12 identified in this audit and take action to recover/pay.
-High Agre ed Management Action Target Date Responsible Officer 3.1 A review of the process surrounding job planning will be undertaken by a group linked to the medical workforce effectiveness workstream.
+Mati ter Arising 3: Session Payments (Operation) Impact agre A rev by se figur he 40 job plans tested, 12 instances were identified where the number of sessions on to be to the sessions being paid on the payslip resulting in underpayments (£7,734) and over view of these instances identified the root causes being either (i) the lack of a change for ervice management to accurately reflect the agreed job plan; and (ii) the inaccurate rour res to the nearest 0.25 as set out in the 'Consultant Job Planning Tool Kit' by service age form.
+Potential risk of: • financial loss and/or reputational damage as a result of over/underpayment of consultants Reco ommendations Priority 3.1 3.2 3.3 Service management should ensure that all agreed consultant sessions recorded accurately reflected in ESR through the prompt submission of a change form to NWSS.
+The Medical HR Team should also review the accuracy of consultant sessions recorded plans as part of their additional pay elements review.
+Quantify the total over/underpayments for the 12 identified in this audit and take acti High Agre eed Management Action Target Date Responsible Officer 3.1 A review of the process surrounding job planning will be undertaken by a group linked to the medical workforce effectiveness workstream.
 This group will ensure managers are reminded of their responsibilities which includes accurately recording the detail of job plans in allocate and also producing the paperwork for changes to sessions agreed as part of the process.
 30 th June 2023 Medical Director & Director of Workforce & OD 3.2 A regular audit of job plans and ESR records will be developed and administered by the medical workforce team.
 31 st July 2023 Senior Medical Workforce Manager & Head of Medical Education and Professional Standards

 The first report has already been produced to generate the baseline assessment and once actions have been taken in 3.3 it will then be re-run twice per annum to ensure the process remains robust and medical workforce are paid accurately and on time.
 Original baseline to be reviewed with discussions to commence with managers and individual consultants to understand difference between ESR and allocate 31 st July 2023 (commencing) Senior Medical Workforce Manager & Head of Medical Education and Professional Standards Roll out schedule for correcting any inconsistencies to be developed & agreed 30 th June 2023 Senior Medical Workforce Manager & Head of Medical Education and Professional Standards Changes to be actioned in ESR where necessary 30 th June 2023 (linked to rollout schedule) Service Delivery Managers as advised Arrangements in place for bi-annual audit.
-31 st December 2023 Senior Medical Workforce Manager & Head of Medical Education and Professional Standards Finance Business Partners to work with relevant Service Delivery Managers and Medical Workforce to quantify total over/underpayments for the 12 identified in this audit and take action to recover/pay.
-31 st July 2023 Senior Medical Workforce Manager & Head of Medical Education and Professional Standards (Finance Business Partners and (Finance Business Partners and Service Delivery Managers as advised)
+31 st December 2023 Senior Medical Workforce Manager & Head of Medical Education and Professional Standards 3.3 Finance Business Partners to work with relevant Service Delivery Managers and Medical Workforce to quantify total over/underpayments for the 12 identified in this audit and take action to recover/pay.
+31 st July 2023 Senior Medical Workforce Manager & Head of Medical Education and Professional Standards (Finance Business Partners and Service Delivery Managers as advised)